opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/appendix/rolling-upgrade-lab.md

 ```
 {% include copy.html %}

-## Set up the environment

 1. Install the appropriate version of [Docker Engine](https://docs.docker.com/engine/install/) for your Linux distribution and architecture.
 1. Configure [important system settings]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/#important-settings) on your host.
-    1. Disable memory paging and swapping performance on the host to improve performance:
+    1. <p class="codeblock-label">Disable memory paging and swapping on the host to improve performance:</p>
 	   ```bash
 	   sudo swapoff -a
 	   ```
 	   {% include copy.html %}

 	1. Increase the number of memory maps available to OpenSearch.
-First, open the `sysctl` configuration file for editing.
-This example command uses the [vim](https://www.vim.org/), but you should use whichever available text editor you prefer:
+Open the `sysctl` configuration file for editing.
+This example command uses the [vim](https://www.vim.org/) text editor, but you can use any available text editor you prefer:
+       <p class="codeblock-label">Open sysctl.conf</p>
 	   ```bash
 	   sudo vim /etc/sysctl.conf
 	   ```